hknutzen/Netspoc/language.markdown

 ##Virtual interfaces {#virtual_interface}

 A virtual interface defines a shared IP address between a group of two or more redundancy interfaces.
-The virtual interafce definition is repeated at each member of the group of redundancy interfaces.
+The virtual interface definition is repeated at each member of the group of redundancy interfaces.

 The virtual interface can be referenced in rules by appending